emetos05/sasktenders/README.md

 ### Webscraping project

 My first webscraping project.
-Scraped tender details from [SaskTenders](https://sasktenders.ca/content/public/Search.aspx)
+Scraped tender details from a public website.

 ### Tools used